Summer School 2016 Report #2: Building and Programming Robots!

 The kids built robot cars (mBots) and wrote programs to operate them wirelessly, utilize sensors to make the robots avoid obstacles, or follow along lines on the floor using a color sensor.

 First things first!
-Finish up homework in the morning, and then the fun tech learning starts in the afternoon!
+Finish up homework in the morning and then robot building in the afternoon!

 We'd better read the manual carefully to see how to build this robot.